someengineering/fixinventory/docs/source/manual/discovery.rst

     }

-Each graph node always has an ``id`` that is a unique id created by cloudkeeper as well as a ``kinds`` array containing the kind of the node including all it's parents kinds.
+Each graph node always has an ``id`` that is a unique id created by Cloudkeeper as well as a ``kinds`` array containing the kind of the node including all it's parents kinds.

 It also features three main sections: ``reported``, ``desired`` and ``metadata``.